504 Loan Program

 - Low Down Payment – As low as 10% helps preserve cash reserves for the business

-- Long Repayment Terms– 10 or 20-year fully amortized loan helps businesses to manage expenses
+- Long Repayment Terms– 10, 20 or 25-year fully amortized loan helps businesses to manage expenses

 - Competitive Fixed Rates – Fixed rates for the life of the loan helps reduce interest risk to the business

 - Debt Refinancing – Eligible debt may be refinanced (additional qualifications apply)

 504 LOAN STRUCTURE

 The standard 504 loan structure is:

 - BORROWER – Contributes a Minimum of 10% of the total project cost

 - HEDCO LDC – Finances up to 40% of the total project cost